derailed/wewoo/README.md

 g.find_vertices( 'enabled', true, 1, 2 ) #=> [v(7890), v(7891)]
 ```

-Wewoo also allows you to use the full gremlin query api using the Wewoo::Graph#query
+You can access the full gremlin query api using the Wewoo::Graph#query
 method.
 Wewoo does its best to construct graph elements objects with the returning
 results.